Photo by Ian Schneider on Unsplash

 Most importantly, thanks for being here!

 Love Slow?
 Support the show!

 Join the Slow Experiment Club over on Patreon.
-We’re launching a new Slow Experiment soon (focused on social media use) and you can join in the fun for as little as $1 a month
+Our current experiment is all about awe and how slowing down for an awe-inspiring moment every day can affect your life in massive ways.
+The good news is you can join in the fun for as little as $1 a month

 I just wanted to say thank you.
 Your feedback, emails, Tweets and comments are what has helped build this community to what it is today and to what it will be tomorrow.

 ‘Destination: Simple’ is for you.
 Shifting my life to one of simplicity and intention has truly been the greatest gift I’ve given myself and my family and I want to share that gift with you.
 I hope you enjoy it.

 Sit back, grab a coffee, Tweet it out and bookmark this page if need be.
 This post is going to give you a lot to think about.

 I’ve been writing about creating a simpler life for just on two years.
 Over those two years, my writing has improved dramatically, my worldview has shifted and my life and the life of my family is infinitely better.
 Simpler, freer, happier.